 Do I need a licence to drive a Taxi or Private Hire Vehicle?

-To apply for a Taxi or Private Hire drivers licence, you must have held a full driving licence for a minimum of 12 months.
+To apply for a Taxi or Private Hire drivers' licence, you must have held a full driving licence for a minimum of 24 months.

-All applicants will need to satisfy the Council that they are a fit and proper person to hold a drivers Licence.
+You'll need to satisfy the Council that you're a fit and proper person to hold a Licence.
+Click here to find out how we make that decision.

 - A completed application